veritrans/Veritrans-ios-sdk/MidtransSDK/readme.md

 #### <a id="install-and-configure-sdk"></a> Install and configure the SDK
-You can choose to install the Stripe iOS SDK via your favorite method.
+You can choose to install the Midtrans iOS SDK via your favorite method.
 We support CocoaPods and manual installation with both static and dynamic frameworks.

 1. If you haven't already, install the latest version of [Cococapods](https://cocoapods.org/).
 2. Add this line to your Podfile: